Posts Tagged ‘ Chicken ’

 When you make more than a gallon of chicken stock, you have to start branching out and find unique ways to use it up.
 This recipe really wasn’t planned out, I really just threw together a bunch of stuff we had lying around.
 The soup end up tasting great though.
 I had a bag of [...]

-Schmultz Makes Better Matzo Ball Soup
+Shmaltz Makes Better Matzo Ball Soup

 One of the best parts of making your own chicken stock is the layer of fat that settles to the top after it’s chilled.
-This yellow layer of fat is also known as Schmaltz and to quote Sienfeld, “Its gold, Jerry, Gold!”
-After the soup has chilled you can skim the fat and save it [...]
+This yellow layer of fat is also known as Shmaltz and to quote Sienfeld, “Its gold, Jerry, Gold!”
+After the soup has chilled you can skim the fat and save it […]

 Chicken Piccata with Prosciutto

 Chicken piccata is one of my favorite dishes, but surprisingly we had never made it before.
 It was part of our Culinary Resolutions for 2009, and it didn’t take us long before we could cross it off the list.
 I like this dish because it’s nice and lemony and buttery.
 Pure simplicity and deliciousness!
-Adding the [...]
+Adding […]

 Quick Homemade Chicken Stock